 And on the way, we cross some nonchalant villages, where men chatter on the doorstep and greet the stranger who rides on a motorcycle, while women carry huge bundles of wood on their heads ...

 Finally, the big attraction of Lovina is the sea trips to see the dolphins at dawn.
-I hesitate since yesterday, but tonight, my decision is made: I will not go see the dolphins.
+I've been hesitating since yesterday, but tonight I've made up my mind: I won't go to see the dolphins.

-First, I have already seen.
-But above all, going to run these poor beasts in motor boats does not tell me anything ...
-I shuddered at the comment of a young and nice couple who was with me on the bus and I met again tonight: "It was fun chasing them! "
+First of all, I've seen them before.
+But above all, going to chase these poor animals in motorboats does not mean anything to me...
+I shuddered at the comment of a young and nice couple who was with me on the bus and whom I met again tonight: "It was fun chasing them! »

 Certainly, the dolphin safarisit turns the local economy and the cartel of boat captains fighting over this precious commodity that is the tourist.
 But I'm sure it is not at all beneficial to dolphins, this frenzy around them ...
 To avoid, therefore, because as far as I could judge, these outputs do not respect animals in any way ...